olucheye/tutorial-cloudflare-bookstore/README.md

 This will create all the collections and dummy data for you.

 > Note: This will only populate if the collection or stream app is not already present.
-If it does it wont create the dummy data, even if the collection is empty.
+If it does it won't create the dummy data, even if the collection is empty.
 So best to delete the collection if you want it to be populated by the curl.

 ### After you run the demo do the following: